 Note that we cater for multiple Salesforce source connections:

 After selecting the Salesforce connector option, click on Login to Salesforce at the bottom of the screen.
 An authenticating dialog will pop up on the right-hand side of the interface.
 Click the Login to Salesforce button in this dialog.
 This will open a new tab and redirect to your Salesforce account.
-Sign into into your Salesforce account.
+Sign in to your Salesforce account.
 If you are already signed it will show Successfully connected to Salesforce.
-Close this tab, and navigate back to Synatic tab.
-Click the OK button on the right hand side.
+Close this tab, and navigate back to the Synatic tab.
+Click the OK button on the right-hand side.

 Now click Save on the step dialog